juniperonline/markdown_syntax_test/test_article.md

 What are the differences?

 One of the main differences between them is the syntax.
-Please look at the section "Comparing traditional functions to arrow functions" to see a visual representation of that difference.
+Please look at the section: "Comparing traditional functions to arrow functions" to see a visual representation of that difference.

 Another main difference is naming.
 We can not name an arrow function, however we can store it in a variable and access it that way.
 Arrow functions are always anonymous.